 Several volunteer activities, including volunteering abroad, can bring about strenuous activity that can entail heavy lifting, long hours of sedentary inactivity, and poor weather conditions.
 Many organizations that rely on volunteers and social workers already ask for completed and up-to-date certification in CPR because of the higher-risk environments their volunteers can potentially face.

 Regarding the construction industry, construction workers meet many demands, including operating heavy machinery, pouring cement, hauling heavy construction materials, and heavy lifting.
-These demanding physical conditions can create a high-risk workplace, making CPR a logical necessity.
-Having several CPR- certified construction professionals on every job site reduce employer’s liability risks and add an attractive skill set to the potential job applicant who already has CPR on their resume.
+These demanding physical conditions can create a high-risk workplace, making CPR and First Aid a logical necessity.
+Having several CPR-certified construction professionals on every job site reduce employer’s liability risks and add an attractive skill set to the potential job applicant who already has life-saving skills mentioned on their resume.

 Childcare workers and employees at daycare centers are responsible for a child’s life while in their care, and infants and children are also at risk for cardiac events that would demand CPR.
 In particular, choking can be a common occurrence, and a CPR-certified childcare provider is a huge asset to day homes and daycare homes.

 Electricians take several calculated risks daily, particularly by exposure to high temperatures, electrical shock potentials, toxic chemicals, explosions, and even fires.
-Having CPR certification will allow an electrician to be prepared for any emergency on-the-job situation.
+Having certified in basic life support skills will allow an electrician to be prepared for any emergency on-the-job situation.

 Can you imagine any situation more awful than a passenger on a plane going into cardiac arrest and finding no other passengers equipped to offer CPR?
 For this reason, all flight attendants must be prepared to use AEDs to deliver an electric shock and offer CPR in a mid-flight emergency.
 In many cases, such quick action on the flight staff’s part can save a passenger’s life in the precarious skies.